lv042/Weather-Wizard/docs/improvement.md

 	fiberApp.InitFiber() //This must be the last thing since it starts the server }
 ```
+Im using Golang language for the backend of Weather Wizard. before talking about the implementation of the backend, I will explain the language itself.
+Golang is a compiled language, which means that the code is compiled to machine code before it is executed.
+This makes it much faster than interpreted languages like PHP.
+Golang is also a statically typed language, which means that you have to define the type of variable when you declare it.
+This makes it easier to find bugs in your code.
+It is also garbage collected language like Java, which means that you don't have to worry about memory management like in C or C++.
+The garbage collector will clean up after you.
+Furthermore, Golang is a concurrent language, which means that you can run multiple threads at the same time.
+This is very useful for web development, since you can run multiple
+requests at the same time.
+It is language that is very easy to learn and has a lot of useful features.
+This makes it a very popular language for backend development.

-First of all I should mention that programming in Golang is rather functional than object oriented.
+First of all I should mention that programming in Golang is rather functional than object-oriented.
 This means that there are no classes, but instead
 you can use structs.
 A struct is a collection of fields.
 In the example above you can see that I created a new `DBManager` and `FiberApp` struct.
 These objects
 are managing the api and the database.
 I will go into more detail about these objects later.